Ashu190301/ReactDemoWebsite/my-portfolio/README.md

 ## To-dos

 In the about section , the background shadow of the flower image needs to be removed when the maxwidth of the screen reaches 480 pixels.

+### References

+ You may take references from https://reactjs.org/